SimpleAmericanAccent/saa-app-web/.github/README.md

 | username | <pre><code>demo<area></area>@simpleamericanaccent.com</code></pre>              |
 | password | <pre><code>Demo123!</code></pre>                                   |

 Note: As of Dec 13, 2025...
 I am updating the live app demo.
 It currently has only partial functionality compared to prod.
+Try going to "Accent Analysis" or "Target Sounds" to see stuff that's mostly working.

 ## App Overview